On writing Réal

 So instead of “write what you know”, think "know what you write."
 Become an expert in as much as you can about what you’re writing about.
 Read lots.
 Get deep into your subject, and ask a LOT of questions.

-In writing this book, I learned about the Windigo, Clan Animals, Anishinaabemowin, and the role of visions in both coming-of-age rites and Windigo mythology.
+In writing this book, I learned about the Windigo, Clan Animals, Anishinaabemowin, and the role of visions and dreams in coming-of-age rites and Windigo mythology.
 I also learned how to swear in Quebecois French and Korean, and which old Buicks had both airbags and bench seats (because you can’t make out in a front seat with a cup holder in your way!).

 And, as I mentioned before, especially when it comes to culture and race, be very mindful of your sources.
 If you only look for the opinions & writing of people who look like you, or who affirm your own unconscious bias, you’re going to get things very wrong.

 I asked motorcycle experts about motorbikes.
 I asked my sister about being pregnant.
 I learned a lot of new things while I was writing this book.
 But I also wrote about one thing I do know really, really well, and it’s the thing that holds all my characters together: growing up poor.